codeborne/jvm2dts/README.md

 # jvm2dts

-Generates TypeScript definitions (d.ts) for Java/Kotlin model classes from Reflection that can be used for client-side type checking of API calls and responses.
+Generates TypeScript definitions (d.ts) for Java/Kotlin model classes using reflection/asm that can be used for client-side type checking of API calls and responses.

 ## Usage

-Java SDK version must be at least 11
+Java version must be at least 11

 ### CLI
 ```